Annotations in Source Code

 To change sources of code annotation attributes

-Press Ctrl+Alt+S, or alternatively chooseon Windows and Linux or on macOS, then choose on the left.
+Press Ctrl+Alt+S, or alternatively from the main menu, chooseon Windows and Linux or on macOS, then choose on the left.

 All namespaces (from both source code and referenced assemblies) other than